developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/output/keystroke/index.md

 The parameters of this feature can be configured using [Set Config API](../../api/setconfig).

 > For Android 10 and higher, the default keyboard disappears briefly during a scan and reappears after the data is delivered to the app.
-This is due to the introduction of [DataWedge keyboard](./#keystrokeoutputsetup), using its own input method service to dispatch data.
+This is due to DataWedge using its own InputMethodService to dispatch data.

 -----